TomasOrdonezG/Graph-Visualizer/README.md

 # Graph-Visualizer

 ## Description
 This is a simple directed graph creator.
 You're able to add and delete nodes and edges to a graph.
 The goal of this app is to visualize the way various graph algorithms work for better understanding.
+The current algorithms implemented are BFS and DFS.

 ## Usage